-Congestion and Pollution Consequences of Place-Based Policy: Evidence from City Minimum Wage Ordinance
+The Environmental Implications of Place-Based Policy: Evidence from Minimum Wage Ordinances

 Do microclimates matter?
 The Health Impacts of Urban Heat Using Fine-Scale Data